actionhero/actionhero/wiki/servers/websocket.md

 ## Notes

-The websocket server will use settings inherited by the `faye` `config.js` block.
+The websocket server will use settings inherited by the `faye` `api.config` block.
 If you want to set options on the client (like specific protocols to use), you can read up on the options [here](http://faye.jcoglan.com/browser.html).
 Note that changes to server options may require updates to the client library `actionheroWebsocket.js` as well.